alexwoolford/domain_status_graph/docs/gds_features.md

 ## Overview

-This document describes the Graph Data Science (GDS) features implemented in the Domain Status Graph.
+This document describes the Graph Data Science (GDS) features implemented in the Public Company Graph.
 The graph focuses on **two high-value GDS features** that provide real business value.

 **Purpose**: Enable technology adoption prediction and technology affinity bundling for competitive intelligence and sales targeting.